Marine Corps Outlying Field Camp Davis: History

 In 1954, the Marine Corps took out a new lease for approximately 955 acre on the former Camp Davis airfields & surrounding land from International Paper Company.
 In recent years, the Marine Corps has used Camp Davis as a landing field for helicopter units based at nearby Marine Corps Air Station New River.
 MCOLF Camp Davis has two runways which are designated 5/23 and 18/36.
 Both runways have concrete surfaces measuring 5,000 by 150 feet.
 The older runway 5/23 is not currently in use.

+During a renovation in 2023-2024, the Camp Davis OLF runway was torn up, raised, and resurfaced with three layers of rock, gravel, and asphalt, plus concrete landing pads were added in the middle of the OLF designed to handle high-intensity heat generated during hovering, landing, and turning maneuvers by MV-22B and F-35B aircraft.
+A Marine Corps press release in August 2024 noted the newly refurbished OLF “… can support every airframe in the Marine Corps’ arsenal to include the KC-130J Hercules transport aircraft, the F-35B Lightning II Joint Strike Fighter, the MV-22B Osprey, and other rotary wing assets.
+It can even accommodate joint service aviation variants as large as the Air Force’s heavy lift C-17A Globemaster III aircraft.”